-Patients visiting our Bon Secours physician practices and clinics are encouraged to come without visitors, but one person will be allowed to accompany the patient to a visit if needed to ensure appropriate understanding and implementation of care plans discussed at the visit or to support physical needs of the patient.
+Patients visiting our Bon Secours Medical Group practices and clinics are encouraged to come without visitors, but one person will be allowed to accompany the patient to a visit if needed to ensure appropriate understanding and implementation of care plans discussed at the visit or to support physical needs of the patient.

 Visitors must be healthy with no signs of active illness (no fever, cough, shortness of breath or flu-like symptoms).

 What are the current options to receive care?

 For the health and safety of our patients and associates, some locations are temporarily closed, or providers have been relocated to alternative locations.

 Virtual visits are available for most providers at this time.
 To discuss options for care, please call your provider to schedule a virtual appointment.
 If you do not have a primary care doctor, you can choose a provider through our online provider directory and call the office to schedule a virtual visit appointment.